davnotdev/davnotdev.github.io/src/pages/blog/coolprojects/mewo_explained_0.md

 Today, there is the raw ECS as well as the user facing ECS.
 In more _design pattern_-y terms: The internal, ugly functionality of the entity component system (called the raw ECS) is then abstracted away by a pretty facade.
+The code for this is held in the [`ecs` folder](https://github.com/davnotdev/mewo/tree/main/galaxy/src/ecs).

 ### \#\#\# Deferring Insertions